microsoft/pyright/docs/configuration.md

 Pyright offers flexible configuration options specified in a JSON-formatted text configuration.
 By default, the file is called “pyrightconfig.json” and is located within the root directory of your project.
 Multi-root workspaces (“Add Folder to Workspace…”) are supported, and each workspace root can have its own “pyrightconfig.json” file.

+Pyright settings can also be specified in a `[tool.pyright]` section of a “pyproject.toml” file.
+A “pyrightconfig.json” file always takes precedent over “pyproject.toml” if both are present.

 Relative paths specified within the config file are relative to the config file’s location.
 Paths with shell variables (including `~`) are not supported.

 ## Main Pyright Config Options